signalfx/splunk-otel-collector/docs/getting-started/linux-manual.md

 1. See the [Collector Debian/RPM Post-Install
    Configuration](#collector-debianrpm-post-install-configuration) section.
 1. If log collection is required, see the [Fluentd](#fluentd) section.
+1. To upgrade the Collector, run the following commands:
+   - Debian:
+     ```sh
+     sudo apt-get update
+     sudo apt-get install --only-upgrade splunk-otel-collector
+     ```
+     **Note:** If the default configuration files in `/etc/otel/collector` have been modified after initial installation, you may be prompted to keep the existing files or overwrite the files from the new Collector package.
+   - RPM:
+     - `yum`
+       ```sh
+       sudo yum upgrade splunk-otel-collector
+       ```
+     - `dnf`:
+       ```sh
+       sudo dnf upgrade splunk-otel-collector
+       ```
+     - `zypper`
+       ```sh
+       sudo zypper refresh
+       sudo zypper update splunk-otel-collector
+       ```
+     **Note:** If the default configuration files in `/etc/otel/collector` have been modified after initial installation, the existing files will be preserved and the files from the new Collector package may be installed with a `.rpmnew` extension.

 #### Collector Debian/RPM Packages